-In contrast, traditional life cover generally pays out the maximum amount, regardless of whether the policyholder dies 1 week or 25 years into the term.
+In contrast, level term or whole of life cover pays out the full sum assured, regardless of whether the policyholder dies 1 week or 25 years into the term.

-As the potential risk to your life insurance provider decreases with each passing year, the cost of these policies remains low in comparison with other lump sum life cover.
+As the potential risk to your insurer decreases with each passing year, the cost of these policies remains low in comparison with other lump sum life cover.

-As with all life insurance cover, the cost will depend on a number of factors, including age, the annual income you want to pay out, the term length and your health/lifestyle.
+As with all life insurance cover, the cost will depend on a number of key factors.
+Most notably, age, the annual income you want paid out, the term length and your health/lifestyle.

 Family income benefit vs standard life insurance

-As detailed above, standard life insurance policies pay a lump sum when the policyholder dies, whereas family income benefit provides a regular tax-free income.
-However, it doesn’t necessarily have to be a case of having one, or the other.
+Standard life insurance pays out a lump sum when the policyholder dies, whereas family income benefit provides a regular tax-free income.
+However, it does not necessarily have to be a case of having one, or the other.

-Subject to budget, you may decide to take out standard life insurance, that pays a lump sum for larger one-off costs, (like paying off your mortgage), alongside a FIB policy, which provides your dependents with a steady income stream for day to day living costs.
+Subject to budget, you may decide to take out standard life insurance, that pays a lump sum for larger one-off costs, (like paying off the mortgage), alongside a FIB policy, which provides your dependents with a steady income for day-to-day living costs.

-Both options provide protection and security for your loved ones, and it’s a case of weighing up the type of the cover you need and what you can afford.
+Both options provide protection and security for your loved ones, and it is a case of weighing up the type of the cover you need and what you can afford.

 Family income benefit vs income protection

-Although family income benefit and income protection sound very similar, they’re in fact two very different policies.
+Although family income benefit and income protection sound very similar, they are in fact two very different policies.

-Family income benefit only pays beneficiaries after the policyholder dies, whereas income protection policies protect their income if they’re alive, but unable to work due to an illness or accident.
+Family income benefit only pays beneficiaries after the policyholder dies, whereas income protection policies protect their income if they are alive, but unable to work due to an illness or accident.